kcp-dev/kcp/docs/content/concepts/scenarios/README.md

 # Document the KCP Workspace objects

-Document of the key KCP objects, with they Yaml, that are created and modified during the key steps of MC Syncer deployment:
+Document key KCP objects, with they Yaml, that are created and modified during the key steps of MC Syncer deployment:

 1. Creation of a KCP Workspace (`k ws create`)
 2. Creation of a KCP Syncer (`k kcp workload sync`)